enolte/po/README.md

 `./a` then runs the unit tests from the repo root.

 The resulting program implements every polynomial UT, which includes the expression template tests for numerical evaluation and polynomial instantiation.
+There are currently 138 unit test sets, many of which include multiple specific test cases.